f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 ### _WebSite_<a name="WebSite"></a>

-The URL for the application’s web site.
+The URL for the application's web site.
 If there is no relevant web site, this can be omitted (or left blank).

 This is converted to (`<web>`) in the XML file (_index.xml_).